-4.6 Adverse reaction to a non-medicinal substance cross reacting with a pharmaceutical
+4.6 Documentation of adverse reaction to a non-medicinal substance cross reacting with a pharmaceutical

 Scenario: A patient’s mother reports to their child’s physician that the child reacts violently to eating peanuts with symptoms that include generalized hives, wheezing and hypotension requiring use of epinephrine for resuscitation.
 The physician records a peanut allergy in the EHR with anaphylaxis, hives and wheezing as reaction symptoms, records a criticality of high and reaction severity of ‘severe’.